 If you miss a payment, the ‘past due’ label will still apply.
 However, now, the delinquency only affects a single account.
 Your credit score will take less of a hit because the late payment is confined to one account.

 Before deciding whether student loan consolidation is right for you, remember that consolidation requires you to convert your public student loan into a private student loan.
 Because of this, you need to consider multiple factors before making your final decision.

 While student loan consolidation can provide a slight increase in your credit score, you need to weigh multiple factors before making the switch.
-The benefit of the tactic is shrinking a large number of small loans into a single debt account.
-By doing so, you decrease the active number of credit accounts in your credit report, which helps lower your risk in the eyes of lenders.
-After consolidation, the negative effect of a missed payment also decreases in magnitude.
+The tactic’s benefit is shrinking a large number of small loans into a single debt account.
+By doing so, you decrease the active number of credit accounts in your credit report, which helps lower your risk in lenders’ eyes.
+After consolidation, a missed payment’s negative effect also decreases in magnitude.
 On the flip side, switching from a public to a private student loan requires you to forfeit many of the benefits embedded in public student loans.
-These include financial assistance, delayed repayment and loan forgiveness.
-Thus, before you make your final decision, we recommend you weigh the pros and cons and choose the option that works best for you.
+These include financial assistance, delayed repayment, and loan forgiveness.
+Thus, before you make your final decision, we recommend weighing the pros and cons and choosing the option that works best for you.